hauptmedia/cloudconfig/README.md

 Run the fleet service.
 Automaticly configures itself for etcd-ssl if etcd-ssl is enabled.

+This feature also writes a `/etc/fleetctl.env` file which can be used to provide a configuration to fleetctl.

 #### Use fleetctl with SSL/TLS configuration shipped with this image

 You should create your own client ssl certificate as described in the "Creating a client certificate for etcd" section.